 Metaphysics is the branch of knowledge that deals with the general features of existence, objects, and their qualities.
 Metaphysicians attempt to answer basic questions, including “Why is there something rather than nothing?”
 “Of what does reality ultimately consist?” and “Are humans free?”

 A key topic in metaphysics concerns the question of whether reality only consists of physical things like matter and energy.
 Alternative suggestions are that mental entities (such as souls and experiences) and abstract entities (such as numbers) exist apart from physical things.
+A very important area within the metaphysical category is the issue of identity.
+One question that has haunted philosophers for a long time is whether an entity can alter so much that it is no longer the same entity.

 Different Philosophies: